Jelhill/node_with_jenkins/README.md

-# This is a Simple Application that performs a CICD operations and update an EC@ Ubuntu Server Instatenously
+# This is a Simple Application that performs a CICD operations and update an EC2 Ubuntu Server Instatenously

 To Clone the app